Turborepo

 Registering Root Tasks

 You can also run scripts in the package.json in the Workspace root using turbo.
-For example, you may want to run a lint task for the files in your Workspace's root directory in addition to the lint task in each package:
+For example, you may want to run a lint:root task for the files in your Workspace's root directory in addition to the lint task in each package:

 ./turbo.json